opensearch-project/documentation-website/_security/authentication-backends/saml.md

 We provide a fully functional example that can help you understand how to use SAML with OpenSearch Dashboards.

 1. Visit the [saml-demo branch](https://github.com/opensearch-project/demos/tree/saml-demo) of the demos repository and download it to a folder of your choice.
-If you're not familiar with how to use GitHub, check out the [OpenSearch onboarding guide](https://github.com/opensearch-project/demos/blob/main/ONBOARDING.md) for helpful instructions.
+If you're not familiar with how to use GitHub, see the [OpenSearch onboarding guide](https://github.com/opensearch-project/demos/blob/main/ONBOARDING.md) for instructions.

 1. Navigate to the `demo` folder:
    ```zsh